jobsaustralia/jobsaustralia.tech/README.md

 # jobsaustralia.tech

-Job match-making for the Australian IT sector - written in Laravel 5.4.
+Job match-making for job seekers in the Australian IT sector - written in Laravel 5.4.

 ## Contributors